popolo-project/popolo-spec/appendices/components.md

 <h2 id="identifiers">Identifiers</h2>

-It is recommended to use a URL as the [permanent, unique identifier](/specs/#use-cases-and-requirements) of each instance of each class when distributing data as JSON:
+It is recommended to use a URI as the [permanent, unique identifier](/specs/#use-cases-and-requirements) of each instance of each class when distributing data as JSON:

 ```json
 {